Old Norse: Old Danish

 Until the early 12th century, Old East Norse was very much a uniform dialect.
 It was in Denmark that the first innovations appeared that would differentiate Old Danish from Old Swedish (Bandle 2005) as these innovations spread north unevenly (unlike the earlier changes that spread more evenly over the East Norse area), creating a series of isoglosses going from Zealand to Svealand.

 In Old Danish, //hɾ// merged with //ɾ// during the 9th century.
-From the 11th to 14th centuries, the unstressed vowels -a, -o and -e (standard normalization -a, -u and -i) started to merge into -ə, represented with the letter e.
-This vowel came to be epenthetic, particularly before -ʀ endings.
+From the 11th to 14th centuries, the unstressed vowels -a, -o and -e (standard normalization -a, -u and -i) started to merge into a single central vowel, represented with the letter e, which also came from widespread epenthesis, occurring particularly before -ʀ endings.
 At the same time, the voiceless stop consonants p, t and k became voiced plosives and even fricative consonants.
 Resulting from these innovations, Danish has kage (cake), tunger (tongues) and gæster (guests) whereas (Standard) Swedish has retained older forms, kaka, tungor and gäster (OEN kaka, tungur, gæstir).

 Moreover, the Danish pitch accent shared with Norwegian and Swedish changed into stød around this time.